The biology of narcissism and the case for research

 The Jungian and Freudian theories of libido appeared, therefore, destined to remain utterly incompatible, and ultimately, seemingly irrelevant to science.

-Again, why waste time on this?
+So, why waste time on this?
 We know that psychic energy does not exist so what could possibly be interesting about a disagreement regarding its mechanics?
-Jung filled a fairly weighty volume with the answer to that question, devoting chapters to defending his belief in psychic energy, not in a modern empirical sense but by citing his experience as a psychiatrist.
 The problem, I hope to show, lay not so much in the impossibility of justifying their beliefs but in the limitations of the concepts then available to them.
 In particular, they had no access to the neuroscience concept of a variable.
 I’ll return to this, but for the moment, let me continue the thread of Jung’s past/future intellect orientation.

 (Apologies for writing in the first person.
 I’ll try to be brief).